What should investors do now about…. (insert the latest stock market headline)?

 Your long-term plan, not the models or projections of others.

-As was the case this week, when Brexit-like floods happen, my firm gets calls asking for our opinion about where the market will go next.
+When market floods happen, my firm gets calls asking for our opinion about where the market will go next.

 We don’t have a crystal ball, but we are always willing to make this prediction.